- About Us

 For information about starting a CDF Freedom Schools program in Ohio, please contact Rev. Laura Young at (614) 221-2244 or email@example.com.

-The Center for Adolescent Literacies at UNC Charlotte conducted an evaluation of the Freedom School Partners’ Children’s Defense Fund Freedom Schools® programs during the summer of 2010 to determine the program’s impact on the reading ability of students served by Freedom School Partners in Charlotte, North Carolina.
+The Center for Adolescent Literacies at UNC Charlotte conducted an evaluation of the Freedom School Partners’ Children’s Defense Fund Freedom Schools® programs during the summers 2010-2013 to determine the program’s impact on the reading ability of students served by Freedom School Partners in Charlotte, North Carolina.
 This evaluation builds on a pilot evaluation study led by the Center during the summer of 2009.

 "Close your eyes and think about the words summer school.
 What comes to mind?
 If you picture a room full of children clapping, chanting, laughing and learning to fall in love with books and reading, you could be imagining the experience thousands of children across the country are about to have over the next few months as they participate in the Children's Defense Fund Freedom Schools program."